Mako Komuro: Official visits

-In October 2021, because of her marriage to a commoner, Princess Mako formally lost her title upon the marriage as required by Imperial Household Law, the ninth woman to do so.
+In October 2021, because of her marriage to a commoner, Princess Mako formally lost her title upon the marriage as required by Imperial Household Law, the ninth and last woman to be forced to do so.
 Male members of the Imperial family are allowed to marry commoners without losing their title.

 Personal interests

 In August 2006, Mako visited Vienna, Austria for two weeks on a school-sponsored homestay program.
 She stayed in the home of an Austrian citizen who was a colleague of Tatsuhiko Kawashima, her maternal grandfather.
 Because Mako is interested in art and architecture, she visited the museums, St. Stephen's Cathedral and Schönbrunn Palace.

 In July 2011, just four months after the Great East Japan earthquake, tsunami, and nuclear disaster, Mako worked as a volunteer in affected areas in Tohoku region without revealing her identity.

 She became a project researcher at the University Museum in the University of Tokyo on 1 April 2016.

-In April 2022, it was reported that she was working as an unpaid volunteer at the Metropolitan Museum of Art in New York City, assisting curators within museum's Asian art collection.
+In April 2022, it was reported that she was working as an unpaid volunteer at the Metropolitan Museum of Art in New York City, assisting curators within the museum's Asian art collection.